Coaches (The Crew)

 HISTORY

 Before forming SDSA, Coach Tyler coached at the Mission Valley YMCA in San Diego for about 8 years, including a stint at Toby Wells.
-He served as the Head Coach for the San Diego YMCA club swim team in 2016, leading the team to a record 5th place performance in 2017 and served as the Head Coach for Boys and Girls Swimming at Serra High School from 2017-19 before moving on to coach San Diego High School in 2021.
+He served as the Head Coach for the San Diego YMCA club swim team in 2016, leading the team to a record 5th place performance in 2017 and served as the Head Coach for Boys/Girls at Serra High School from 2017-19 before serving as Head Coach for San Diego High in 2021.

 ACCOLADES